Luke Dawson

 Luke Dawson is an American screenwriter who is best known for his scripts of the remake of Shutter and the Thriller film The Lazarus Effect.

-Life
+Screenwriting

-1998 had his first work in the film business with the benefactor work, of the drama thriller Pi, after this worked as screenwriter.
+In 1998, he worked as a benefactor for the film Pi.
 He wrote the screenplay of Steven Sebring short drama film New York Stories and 2008 the screenplay of US remake Shutter.
-2014 co-wrote the screenplay of the Thriller The Lazarus Effect along with Jeremy Slater, which received good ratings from film festivals and critics.
+In 2014, he co-wrote the screenplay of The Lazarus Effect, along with Jeremy Slater, which received good ratings from film festivals and critics.
 He wrote the scripts of the action films Apt. and Executive Assistant Iris, which will be released early 2016.
-Apt. is his second wrote script, which was produced by Vertigo Entertainment, after the remake Shutter.
+His other feature film screenwriting projects have included Afro Samurai, Lone Wolf And Cub and Adrift which he co-wrote with Darren Aronofsky, starring Jared Leto.